Bikeman868/UrlRewrite.Net/README.md

 set to true which will always terminate rule processing at that point.

-By default if the `<rules>` element finds a matching rule and this rule has the `stopProcessing="true"` attribute this will make the rule list skip the rest of the rules in this list, but it will not pass back a `stopProcessing` flag to its parent rule, so the parent will continue executing the rest of the rules in the outer list.
+By default if the `<rules>` element finds a matching rule and this rule has the `stopProcessing="true"` attribute this will make the rule list skip the rest of the rules in this list, and it will pass back a `stopProcessing` flag to its parent rule, so the parent will skip the rest of its rules etc all the way back up the tree.

-To change this behavior set the `stopProcessing="true"` attribute of the `<rules>` element.
-In short when the `stopProcessing` attribute of the `<rules>` element is `true` this means "if any stop processing rules in this list match the request then we are done processing the whole request". when the `stopProcessing` attribute of the `<rules>` element is `false` (the default) this means "if any stop processing rules in this list match the request then we are done processing rules in this list but continue evaluating rules at the level above".
+To change this behavior set the `stopProcessing="false"` attribute of the `<rules>` element.
+In short when the `stopProcessing` attribute of the `<rules>` element is `true` this means "if any stop processing rules in this list match the request then we are done processing the whole request". when the `stopProcessing` attribute of the `<rules>` element is `false` this means "if any stop processing rules in this list match the request then we are done processing rules in this list but continue evaluating rules at the level above".

 ### Optimization number 4, look at the execution trace